devJS00/SpaceDog_FE/README.md

 flutter run
 ```

-🚨 Since this project relies on hardware components, running it without the devices may pose challenges.
+**🚨 Since this project is dependent on physical device, running it without the device may pose challenges.**